 Divorce Is A Need Not A Want

 In the end, you must never think of divorce as a solution to any marital problem.
 It should only come about because it has to, not because you want to.

-So many consider divorce as equal act to marriage.
+So many consider divorce as an equal act to marriage.
 They are not equal.
-Marriage is the dedication of a life, divorce cannot undo that commitment.
+Marriage is the dedication of life, divorce cannot undo that commitment.
 It will create a hardship for everyone involved, from the two of you, to children, family, extended family, friends, co-worker, and acquaintances.
 Understand the value of the commitment you are making before you enter into it.

 Don’t consider this a trite analogy.
 You are not taking your bat and ball and going home.
 Divorce requires digging up an entire stadium.

 You Must Love You First Is A Requirement In Marriage